-On January 2, 2019, our Board of Directors approved a share repurchase program authorizing the Company to repurchase from time to time up to \$100.0 million of its outstanding shares of Common Stock.
+On October 18, 2021, our Board of Directors authorized a new share repurchase program to repurchase from time to time up to \$100.0 million of our outstanding shares of Common Stock, inclusive of the amount which remained available under the existing share repurchase program approved on January 2, 2019.
 Repurchases made under the program, if any, will be made in either the open market or in privately negotiated transactions.
 The timing, manner, price and amount of any repurchases will depend on a variety of factors, including economic and market conditions, the Company stock price, corporate liquidity requirements and priorities, applicable legal requirements and other factors.
-The share repurchase program will be funded using the Company's available cash or capacity under its Credit Agreement (as defined below) and may be suspended or discontinued at any time.
-During fiscal 2020, the Company repurchased 0.1 million shares for an average price per share of \$184.67.
-During fiscal 2019, the Company repurchased 0.2 million shares for an average price per share of \$154.78.
+The share repurchase program may be funded using available cash or capacity under our 2021 Credit Agreement (as defined below) and may be suspended or discontinued at any time.